 Continue reading Cisco ASA Remote Access VPN for Android

 For a basic remote access VPN connection to a Palo Alto Networks firewall (called “GlobalProtect”), the built-in VPN feature from Android can be used instead of the GlobalProtect app from Palo Alto itself.
 If the additional features such as HIP profiling are not needed, this variant fits perfectly.

 I am showing a few screenshots and logs from the Android smartphone as well as from the Palo Alto to show the differences.

 Continue reading Palo Alto Remote Access VPN for Android

-Here comes my at-a-glance poster for the Junos Pulse Secure Access Service (SSL-VPN).
+Here comes my at-a-glance poster for the Pulse Connect Secure SSL-VPN gateway.

-Continue reading Juniper Secure Access: Easy Deployment Poster
+Continue reading Pulse Connect Secure: Easy Deployment Poster

 I tested the Palo Alto GlobalProtect app on my iPhone, but also the native IPsec Cisco VPN-Client on iOS which connects to the GlobalProtect Gateway on a Palo Alto firewall, too.
 Since this variant needs no further licenses from Palo Alto, it is a cheap alternative for a basic VPN connection.